CodeAtCode/hook-flowchart/README.txt

 == Description ==

 All the hooks will showed in different flowchart in SVG format that you can download as PNG to study!
+In the settings page is possible set the parent hook to exclude.

 The support for download as PNG not works on WebKit based browser.